ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * A member or element value by itself is *falsy* only, if it does not exist.
 Otherwise it is *truthy*, resulting in its value.
 To be more specific explicit comparisons are necessary.
 This existence test — as an exception of the general rule — also works with complex values.
 * Regular expression tests can be applied to `string` values only.
 * Containment tests work with arrays and objects.
-* Explicit boolean type conversion is done by the not operator `neg-op`.
 * The behaviour of operators is consistent with the 'C'-family of programming languages.
 <!-- need to clarify -->